 The practice has been recorded in native communities in South, Central and North America, the Pacific Islands, Vietnam, and West and East Africa.
 In South Korean spas it is offered as a self-care treatment, and in the Czech Republic it is used in the maternity ward of hospitals as part of routine non-invasive procedures offered to women in labour.

-The basic principle of vaginal steaming is to place the uncovered perineal area above a steaming pot of specially selected herbs for a certain length of time.
+The basic principle of vaginal steaming is to place the uncovered perineal area above a steaming pot of specially selected herbs for a certain length of time, depending on the user’s needs.

 Steaming promotes and improves circulation in the pelvic area and thus contributes to the optimal functioning of the reproductive organs.
 It is a natural and easy method to apply at home as part of women’s health maintenance.